 Take a few breaths to center and focus yourself.
 Now, be completely present to how you are feeling.
 If you ache, be aware of it with your full attention.
 If you are exhausted, feel the fullness of your exhaustion. – source.

 Remember this, if there are moments in the day where you can feel positive about something, and concentrate on that, then we can absolutely transform our feelings.

 4. Eat better/drink better

 It’s commonsense isn’t it?
 More fresh food, more water and less alcohol.
-I don’t drink anymore.
+I don’t drink much anymore.
 I still like it, but I just can’t handle it.
-I had 2 drinks on my birthday and that’s been about it for the last 18 months!

 5. Look at pretty things.
 Take a walk.